-There is no doubt that when Jacob and Mary Kuklinski moved into James Street, Inglewood, with their eight children, the area’s noise, fun and warmth levels increased by several notches.
+There is no doubt that when Jacob and Ellen [Eva] Kuklinski moved into James Street, Inglewood, with their eight children, the area’s noise, fun and warmth levels increased by several notches.

 Bernadette, or Benna, the eldest of the eight Kuklinski siblings, was 21 when the family moved “into town.”
 Her youngest brother, Patrick, or Pat, was seven.

-Sister St Martha Szymanska suggested I interview Benna and Gertie, who still live in the family home, and after I went back to them with an early draft, they suggested I chat with their brothers Joe and Pat, who both live nearby.
+Sister St Martha Szymanska encouraged me to interview Benna and Gertie, who still live in the family home, and after I went back to them with an early draft, they suggested that I chat with their brothers Joe and Pat, who both live nearby.

-This is a story that starts in Kokoszkowy, a little Kaszubian village in Pomeranian northern Poland, and the decision made by several families in 1876 to leave their land—under Prussian occupation—in the hope of making better lives for themselves.
+This is a story that starts in Kokoszkowy, a little Kaszubian village in Pomeranian northern Poland, and the decision made by several families in 1876 to leave their land—under Prussian occupation—in the hope of making better lives for themselves across the ocean.
 It is also a story of strength and deep love for family.

 I thank Benna and Gertie, for their time and generosity to a stranger, and Joe and Pat, who added extra spice to their sisters’ recollections.